Nutmeg Health Benefits

 It is a spice or seed of the Myristica species.
 It is taken from the seeds and mace from the seed cover.
 It is a source of commercial nutmeg oil.

 These trees thrive in hot and humid climatic conditions typical of tropical regions.
 Although These trees require consistent watering, they don't thrive well in flood-prone areas.

 It is immensely beneficial for health.
 It helps to treat asthma, joint pain, cold, and cough.
 Therefore, it is an essential ingredient in many cough syrups.

 Oil from this spice is beneficial in the treatment of gastroenteritis.
 It has antiseptic properties that improve stomach and intestine health improve appetite.
 It reduces nausea, vomiting, and diarrhea.

 Chinese medicine heavily relies on this to treat digestive problems, stomach aches, and inflammation stemming from cold.

 It is widely used as an aphrodisiac in India.

 This spice facilitates sexual wellness.

-Its essential oils or the Nutmeg-butter is widely used to help rheumatic problems.
+Its essential oils or the butter from this spice are widely used to help rheumatic problems.

 These fats have an anti-inflammatory effect, which aids blood circulation.
 Indians grind this to a paste and apply it directly to areas affected by ringworm and eczema.